-Bolt Grades Chart
+Bolt Grade Chart

 Understanding bolt “strength” terms

 You may think steel bolts are solid, stiff, or rigid.
 They’re not.
 It has a certain amount of elasticity.
 In other words, a bolt stretches when torqued.
 Think of a bolt as if it’s a spring or bungee cord that clamps pieces together.
-As it’s tightened to the proper torque, it stretches slightly and can handle a certain amount of additional stretch, yet keeps the pieces clamped together.
+As it’s tightened to the proper torque, it stretches slightly and can handle a certain amount of additional stretch yet keeps the pieces clamped together.

 What is a bolt’s proof load?